serhiy-dranko/Dataskools/Week_10/Day_1/reflection_to_the_tasks.md

 2. Extend Task 1 to also attach the average ride duration for trips starting at each station, as a second correlated subquery column.
 3. Write a correlated subquery that finds all stations whose ride count is above the average ride count *for their own neighborhood* — not the overall average.
 This should reference both the outer row's neighborhood and station.
 4. Time, even roughly, how Task 3 feels to write compared to Block 3's neighborhood-based queries.
 Which approach would you reach for first next time, and why?

+   This query was much faster to write than Block 3, mostly because neighborhoods_summary already has everything pre-joined and pre-aggregated — no COALESCE, no rebuilding joins, just one WHERE and a self-referencing subquery.
+   Block 3 took longer because I was still constructing that join from raw tables and debugging alias mismatches along the way.
+Next time I'd reach for a pre-built summary table first whenever one exists, since the actual analysis logic is simple once the data is already flat.
+   I'd only go back to the full LEFT JOIN + GROUP BY chain from raw tables when I need to build that summary table in the first place.

 5. Rewrite Task 1 as a `LEFT JOIN` with `GROUP BY` instead, and compare both the query and the result.
 Do they produce the same numbers for stations with zero trips?
 6. Identify one question from earlier this week (Week 1) that would have been easier to answer with a correlated subquery than with the join-based approach you actually used.
 Write the correlated version now.
 7. Write two or three sentences distinguishing correlated from non-correlated subqueries in your own words — not the definition from the theory file, but how you'd explain it to someone who hasn't read it.

+    Basically: non-correlated is "calculate this one number first, then use it everywhere," while correlated is "for each row, ask a fresh, personalized question."
+    A non-correlated subquery is completely self-contained.
+    A correlated subquery can't do that, because it reaches back into the outer query for a value (like "this row's neighborhood") and uses it in its own filter.

 ---